Not sure what to pack for Guatemala? We are here to help.

-Insect Repellent is an essential item for your Guatemala trip, especially if you are visiting the Peten rainforest, Hobbitenango, or Lake Atitlan during the wet season.
+Insect Repellent is an essential item for your Guatemala trip, especially if you are visiting the Peten rainforest, Hobbitenango, Lake Atitlan, or any of the beaches in Guatemala during the wet season.
 In areas in Guatemala where the elevation is below 1,500m, mosquitos can be a problem.

 Dengue is spread by mosquitos so it is imperative to bring insect repellent with you to Guatemala.

 Protect yourself from malaria and dengue with insect repellent with Picaridin.
 It is known to be as effective and more pleasant than DEET.

 10. All-Purpose Travel Medication Kit

 An all-purpose travel medication kit is another essential for your packing list for Guatemala.
 Whether you have motion sickness from the terrible roads in Guatemala (from Lanquin to Flores), food poisoning from eating the wrong food, or just a fever from the flu, an all-purpose medicine kit will have you covered.